 - how to clean and care for a uniform.

 Army soldiers also need to have skills and knowledge related to their field of specialisation, or trade.
-For example, Army medics need knowledge of emergency care, nursing and surgical methods.
+For example, army communication system operators need knowledge of radio systems, satellite terminals, data and voice networks.

 - usually work regular business hours but may be expected to work long or irregular hours on training exercises or when on deployment

 - work and train at military camps in New Zealand and overseas

 - work in all weather conditions and may have to work in combat situations

 - may spend long periods away from home on overseas assignments.